RPeckover/Rogue-s-Gallery-Social-Media-App/README.md

 Rogue’s Gallery is a social media platform centered around user expression and collaborative storytelling which aims to facilitate these core values via usage of prompts.
 Periodically, users are provided a new prompt for a scenario or character they are encouraged to post from the perspective of.

-These prompts could be anything from ‘Pirate Captain Desperately trying to impress his crew’ or ‘Door to door ice salesman in the Mojave Desert’.
+These prompts could be anything from ‘Pirate Captain desperately trying to impress their crew’ or ‘Door to door ice salesman in the Sahara Desert’.
 From here the users can post how they imagine they might in the prompted scenario and combine that with other users posts and characters.

 In this, account and followers can almost take on the atmosphere of an improv group, building on each other's messages and prompts to create emergent narratives.